karlstav/cava/README.md

     method = alsa

 ALSA can be difficult because there is no native way to grab audio from an output.
-If you want to capture audio straight fom the output (not just mic or line-in), you must create an ALSA loopback interface, then output the audio simultaneously to both the loopback and your normal interface.
+If you want to capture audio straight from the output (not just mic or line-in), you must create an ALSA loopback interface, then output the audio simultaneously to both the loopback and your normal interface.

 To create a loopback interface simply run: